cocoon2wong/Re/README.md

 ## Authors' Note

-This work is actually the second part in our *Echolocation Trilogy* and focuses on how echoes of the past interact across agents.
+This work is the second part in our *Echolocation Trilogy*.
+It focuses on how echoes of the past interact across agents, by considering their spectral properties.
 The third work in this series, *Reverberation*, is now available on arXiv.

 Here are all the repositories involved in our trilogy: